11 Best National & State Parks in South Dakota

 In northeast South Dakota, less than 30 minutes from Fort Sisseton Historic State Park, this scenic state park has a spooky past.
 The park has a longstanding reputation among indigenous cultures for mysterious happenings.
-Visitors to the park today can learn more about this on the Trail of the Spirits, a National Recreation Trail.
+Visitors to Sica Hollow State Park today learn more about this mystic history on the Trail of the Spirits, a National Recreation Trail.

 The park is popular for all types of trail users.
 A total of eight miles of multi-use trails wander through the verdant countryside at Sica Hollow, and the park has grown in popularity with horse riders over the years.
 A horse camp at the park features eight available sites and community corrals.

 The autumn season is a beautiful time to visit the park, when the foliage begins to change color.